 - Backup your database and download the .zip file (same as when migrating)

 - Set up a Postgres instance of Mealie

 - Upload the backup .zip and click to apply it (as as migration)

 How can I attach an image or video to a Recipe?

 Mealie's Recipe Steps and other fields support markdown syntax and therefore support images and videos.
 To attach an image to the recipe, you can upload it as an asset and use the provided copy button to generate the html image tag required to render the image.
 For videos, Mealie provides no way to host videos.
 You'll need to host your videos with another provider and embed them in your recipe.
 Generally, the video provider will provide a link to the video and the html tag required to render the video.
 For example, YouTube provides the following link that works inside a step.
 You can adjust the width and height attributes as necessary to ensure a fit.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nAUwKeO93bY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 How can I unlock my account?

 If your account has been locked by bad password attempts, you can use an administrator account to unlock another account.
-Alternatively you can unlock all account via a scripts within the container.
+Alternatively, you can unlock all accounts via a script within the container.